 Towards the end of 2005, cultural differences and persistent tug of war on streaming time brought out a split in Fatalradio.
 The american partners decided to setup a new radio of their own.
 The filipino staff went on streaming with Fatalradio until financial issues forced the server to shut down.
 In 2006, fatalradio continued to stream from an unstable free shoutcast server.
 However this was limited to a few listeners thus marketing the radio was futile.

 In 2007, kuyakurt and nolit decided to revamp the internet radio and decided to name it radiopilipinas.
 Jeffrey McAdder financed the acquisition of the domain and nolithosting provided the site.
 Getting a new dedicated shoutcast server was hard as financial issues continue to plaque the staff.
 So the staff decided to run its site with a simple player of serverside mp3 files and let the listeners choose from a playlist whatever they want to play.
 The staff still continued on using the free shoutcast server with limited listener capacity from time to time.

 Towards the end of 2008, nolithosting has acquired the ownership of radiopilipinas domain and got a shoutcast server installed in one of its collocated computers on a datacenter in dallas, USA.
 The new development paved the way for kuyakurt and nolit to redevelop radiopilipinas as a full internet radio running on shoutcast server.
 Radiopilipinas is currently running on one source server with two backup servers all running on state of the art centovacast software.
-A total of 4 relay servers are also running - three are on 64kbps with hundreds of listener capacity.
-One server is on 32kbps which is intended for listeners with dial up connections.
-This server runs on a random playlist not synch with the main server but of similar content.
+A total of 4 relay servers are also running -enough to accomodate thousands of listeners.
+Our server can be streamed easily even with a slow connection.
+We have developed a mobile app so that you can also listen to radiopilipinas on the go using your data connection of your network or via wifi.